programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 Does it look like nothing changed?
 LibreOffice Calc is putting the full text of each paragraph in a single cell, tabs and all.
 We need to insist on a plain-text interpretation to get Calc to ask us what to do with tabs.
-Let’s try again.
+Let's try again.
 You can empty the spreadsheet conveniently by selecting all (`Ctrl-A`) and deleting the selection.

-In an empty spreadsheet, select `Edit → Paste Special,` (or right-click to reach the same) and then select “unformatted text” from the options in the window appears.
-That should result in a popup “Text Import” window.
-Make sure the Tab checkbox is selected under Separator options and then click “OK”.
+In an empty spreadsheet, select `Edit → Paste Special,` (or right-click to reach the same) and then select "unformatted text" from the options in the window appears.
+That should result in a popup "Text Import" window.
+Make sure the Tab checkbox is selected under Separator options and then click "OK".
 (Before clicking OK you may want to try checking and unchecking Comma and Space as separators to preview what they would do here, but we do not want to treat them as separators in this context.)

-Now we see the promising start of a table structure, with geography and time span still in column A, but with “Total number of deaths” and subsequent text clearly aligned in a separate column.
+Now we see the promising start of a table structure, with geography and time span still in column A, but with "Total number of deaths" and subsequent text clearly aligned in a separate column.

 ![regex\_05\_2col][]